 - Soles series 2016 - 2020 (actually design- and security-wise just an enhancement of the 2009-2016 series, but now with the correct name of the currency “Sol”; until today only a S/ 10, S/ 20 and S/ 100 are in circulation; legal tender)

-- Soles series since July 22, 2021 (the new Peruvian Soles notes have a completely new and modernized design paying tribute to Peruvian scientists and humanists from the 20th century and highlighting Peru's impressive flora and fauna; additionally, the security features have been updated.
-So far only a new S/ 10 and S/ 100 has been issued; on July 20, 2022 a new S/ 20 and S/ 50.
+- Soles series since July 22, 2021 (the new Peruvian Soles notes have a completely new and modernized design paying tribute to Peruvian scientists and humanists from the 20th century and highlighting Peru's impressive flora and fauna; additionally, the security features have been updated).
+On July 22, 2021 a new S/ 10 and S/ 100 has been issued; on July 20, 2022 a new S/ 20 and S/ 50.